 - develop effective solutions

-It provides powerful tools to answer questions like: where is that located, how big is that, how is something located related to others, why is it like that, are there any spatial patterns, and what happens if we do this or that?
+It provides powerful tools to answer questions like: where is that located, how big/long is that, how is something located related to others (how far), why is it like that, are there any spatial patterns, and what happens if we do this or that?

 GIS is designed to capture, manage, analyze, and display all forms of geo-referenced information.
 GIS stores information as a collection of layers which can be linked together or overlaid by a common location component.
 GIS makes information available to reveal relationships, patterns, and trends in the form of maps, images, reports, graphs and charts.
 It also allows users to view,